 Participating Providers have a contract to provide health care services to Members.
 When you receive Covered Services from a Participating Provider, you are only responsible for the Copayment or Coinsurance, once any Calendar Year Deductible has been met.

+Teladoc.
+Teladoc mental health and substance use disorder consultations are provided through Teladoc.
 "Allowable Amount" is defined in the Benefit Booklet.
 In addition:

-• Coinsurance is calculated from the Allowable Amount or Benefit maximum, whichever is less.
+Coinsurance is calculated from the Allowable Amount or Benefit maximum, whichever is less.